 *Prior to adopting Vision 2030, CARE’s global outcome on gender-based violence was referred to as a Life Free From Violence (LFFV).

 May 2021 to date

 Thiagi Piyadasa represents Chrysalis as the Global Lead to End GBV for CARE International.
-Thiagi has over 15 years’ experience in the human rights and development sector as a researcher and development practitioner, and is a human rights lawyer.
-Thiagi served as Gender Advisor with Oxfam Australia in Sri Lanka where she provided programmatic leadership for gender mainstreaming for Oxfam’s programs in economic justice and conflict prevention, and overall direction to the gender justice program with a specific focus on addressing gender based violence, promoting gender equality, and rights for women and girls in rural and war affected communities.
+Thiagi has over 15 years’ experience in the human rights and development sector as a researcher and development practitioner, and is a practicing human rights lawyer.
+Previously, Thiagi served as Gender Advisor with Oxfam Australia in Sri Lanka where she provided programmatic leadership for gender mainstreaming for Oxfam’s programs in economic justice and conflict prevention, and overall direction to the gender justice program with a specific focus on addressing gender-based violence, promoting gender equality, and rights for women and girls in rural and war affected communities.